Ibrahimhass/IHEqualizerView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 # HighLights
 Written purely in SWIFT.
 Very simple and lightweight.
-Hardly 128 lines of Code.
-Color Coding for differnt output range
+Color Coding for differnt output range.

 * Pale red for low output
 * Light red for medium
 * Red for high output
 * Based on the output distribution pattern of Recorder App from Apple
+* Option to pre-render audio file

 # Getting Started